Assistant Program Director

 Dr. Douglas A. Troutman

 The program offers a unique opportunity to learn advanced complex vascular procedures in a tertiary-care hospital with state-of-the art equipment with close personal attention by the faculty.
 The vascular fellows gain extensive vascular experience in all aspects of vascular care, including complicated open thoracic and aortic operations, carotid and lower extremity arterial surgery, complex endovascular interventions to treat aortic, carotid, mesenteric, renal and lower extremity pathology, along with procedures frequently performed in clinical practice that are omitted in many fellowships, such as hemodialysis access construction and endovascular maintenance, office-based venous procedures, and endovascular PAD interventions in our office-based access center.
 The reputation of the attending vascular surgeons and Pennsylvania Hospital draws patients from 2-3 hours away for complex vascular problems.

 There are two vascular operating rooms, both with fixed imaging ceiling-mounted fluoroscopy.
 Radiologists and cardiologists do not have access to these rooms.
 All endovascular procedures performed by the fellows are done under the direction of the attending vascular surgeons in the hospital, but also at a nearby ambulatory access center where the fellows have the opportunity to gain experience doing these procedures in the non-hospital setting.

-The hospital is located in the historic section of center city Philadelphia, which is a safe, affordable, vibrant area of the city and within walking distance of outstanding restaurants, social events including major concerts, and sporting activities.
+The hospital is located in the historic section of center city Philadelphia, which is a safe, affordable, vibrant area of the city and within walking distance of outstanding restaurants, sporting activities, and social events including major concerts.

 Responsibilities of the First-Year Fellow

-- O.R. and endovascular responsibilities 2-3 days per week.
-The other 2-3 days the responsibilities of the first year fellow include:
+O.R. and endovascular responsibilities about 3 days per week.
+The other 2 days the responsibilities of the first year fellow include:

-- Attend non-invasive vascular laboratory one day per week where hands-on studies will be performed, studies interpreted, and time given to prepare for the RPVI exam, which is required before taking the vascular boards.
+- Attend non-invasive vascular laboratory one-half day per week where hands-on studies will be performed, studies interpreted, and time given to prepare for the RPVI exam, which is required before taking the vascular boards.

 - Attend arterial clinic one day per week where out-patients will be clinically evaluated and managed.